-The library has PCs on all three floors of the building and small computer room on the top floor, which can be used by University Staff and Students.You will need your I.T. account username and password to login.
+The library has PCs on all three floors of the building which can be used by University Staff and Students.You will need your I.T. account username and password to login.
 Whilst using these PCs you are subject to the University's responsible use regulations.
-If you need to leave a PC that you have logged into for a short period (e.g. toilet break, to find a book, lunch break) you can lock the computer by holding Ctrl+Alt+Delete and selecting 'lock'.
+If you need to leave a PC that you have logged into for a short period (e.g. toilet break or to find a book) you can lock the computer by holding Ctrl+Alt+Delete and selecting 'lock'.
 The PC will only lock for 15 minutes, after which it will automatically log you out, losing any unsaved work, and making the PC available to other users.
 This procedure has been put in place due to student requests.

-Library PC online, from anywhere, up to a week in advance of when you
+Library PC up to a week in advance.

 Print and Photocopier credit

 You must pay for any printing that you do from a University PC.
 It is